 Welcome to 車輪薦 / Canadian Auto Review, our online lifestyle magazine filled with automotive test drives, gear reviews, and stunning photographs.
 We're also the first Canadian automotive website in North America to offer content in both English and Chinese.
 With over 25 years of journalism experience and as a member of the Automotive Journalist Association of Canada (AJAC), I hope you enjoy our material.
 Be sure to follow us on Facebook, Instagram, and Twitter for daily updates! - CHIEF EDITOR

 Headphones in, volume up.
-Here is an exhaust montage of the inline-six X5 equipped with the raspy M Performance Exhaust.
+Here is a feral exhaust montage of the insane F-Type, with pops, bangs, and howls from its supercharged V6 engine.

 A supercharged rocket with enough British charm to make us to overlook its many shortcomings.

 One of the most analog and involving sports cars we’ve driven this year - a refreshing experience in such a digitized world.